Tutopiya Logo

 • retrieve formulas from memory

-• avoid mixing up similar methods
+• stop mixing up similar methods

 That means the formula sheet is the map, while flashcards are the recall workout.